Safe Concussion Outcome Recovery & Education (SCORE) Program

 The SCORE program was the first concussion program in the greater D.C., Maryland and Virginia region specializing in the evaluation and management of concussions in children and adolescents.
 In addition to its primary focus with youth, the SCORE program also services college and professional sports teams including the NFL's Baltimore Ravens, NHL's Washington Capitals and Major League Rugby's DC Old Glory.

 - Provide the highest level of service to children, adolescents and young adults with concussions/mild TBI

-- Increase research-based knowledge, skills and instrumentation used in evaluation and treatment
+- Increase research-based knowledge, skills and instrumentation used in evaluation and treatment of concussion/mild TBI

 - Develop the next generation of highly qualified professionals to treat children and adolescents with concussions/mild TBI

-The SCORE clinic is staffed by neuropsychologists and neuropsychology post-doctoral fellows who specialize in precise identification, monitoring and management of children, adolescents and college student-athletes, ages 4 to 22, who have sustained concussion.
+The SCORE clinic is staffed by neuropsychologists and neuropsychology post-doctoral fellows who specialize in precise identification, monitoring and management of children, adolescents and college student-athletes, ages 4 to 22, who have sustained a concussion.

 - Headache or pressure in head

 - Dizziness or balance problems

 Emergency Department referral is recommended for children with sudden onset, within the first 1-2 days after the injury, of any of the following "danger" signs of possible neurological deterioration, including: